ssfsx17/ffpnp/GMGuide.md

 ### Examples of Non-Average Templates

 Non-Average monsters should be mixed in with average ones, to keep the players challenged.
 Every GM should get an idea of what types of challenges their players do and do not enjoy.
-The following templates are provided to inspire GMs to think of even crazier templates that are more specific to their campaigns.
+Some example templates are provided to inspire GMs to think of even crazier templates and monster mechanics that are more specific to their campaigns.

+It is recommended that the only way player-characters can possess certain information about a monster's templates and special mechanics is through the Libra spell, or equivalent effect.

+**Countering:**

+- The monster counterattacks against any physical damage.

 **Dragon:**